kiegroup/github-action-build-chain/README.md

   -t, --token <token>           The GITHUB_TOKEN.
-It can be set as an environment variable instead -d, --debug                   Set debugging mode to true (default: false) -p, --startProject <project>  Start from the given project instead of the first point of failure (default: false) -h, --help                    display help for command
+It can be set as an environment variable instead -d, --debug                   Set debugging mode to true (default: false) -p, --startProject <project>  Start from the given project instead of the first point of failure (default: false) -c, --recheckout <projects...>  List of projects to re-checkout and re-build (default: false) -h, --help                    display help for command
 ```